apache/lucenenet/src/tools/lucene-cli/docs/lock/verify-server.md

 ### Example

-Run the server on IP `127.0.0.4` with a maximum of 100 connected clients allowed:
+Run the server on IP `127.0.0.4` with a 10 connected clients:

-<code>dotnet lucene-cli.dll lock verify-server 127.0.0.4 100</code>
+<code>dotnet lucene-cli.dll lock verify-server 127.0.0.4 10</code>